iot49/photo-web/projectBrief.md

   * port 443
   * port 80 (redirects to port 443)
   * cloudflare tunnel
-* Delegates authetication and authorization to the `auth` service
+* Delegates authentication and authorization to the `auth` service
 * Rate limiting for ingress via cloudflare tunnel (TODO)

 #### Auth

-The `auth` service uses [firebase](https://firebase.google.com/) for authentication and a custom implementation of role-based access to specific URIs and authorization.
-It is implemented at a [FastAPI](https://fastapi.tiangolo.com/) server.
-Endpoint documentation is available at `https://${ROOT_DOMAIN}/auth/openapi.json` or formatted at `https://${ROOT_DOMAIN}/auth/redoc` and `https://${ROOT_DOMAIN}/auth/docs`.
+The `auth` service uses [Firebase](https://firebase.google.com/) for authentication and implements custom role-based authorization for specific URIs.
+Built with [FastAPI](https://fastapi.tiangolo.com/), endpoint documentation is available at `https://${ROOT_DOMAIN}/auth/openapi.json` or formatted at `https://${ROOT_DOMAIN}/auth/redoc` and `https://${ROOT_DOMAIN}/auth/docs`.

 ##### Authentication

-The `/auth/login` endpoint verifies the user with firebase (currently only login with Google is suppoorted).
-It automatically adds new users to and SQLite database and stores the login credential in a secure cookie valid for ${AUTH_COOKIE_EXPIRATION_DAYS}.
-The `/auth/logout` endpoint deletes the login and session cookies. `/auth/me` returns the current user information including name, email, and roles.
+The `/auth/login` endpoint verifies users with Firebase (currently only Google login is supported).
+It automatically adds new users to an SQLite database and stores login credentials in a secure cookie valid for `${AUTH_COOKIE_EXPIRATION_DAYS}` days.
+The `/auth/logout` endpoint deletes login and session cookies. `/auth/me` returns current user information including name, email, and roles.

 ##### Authorization

 Authorization is based on the user's roles and routes defined in `auth/app/roles.csv`.
 The file has four columns:

 * action: allow or deny
-* route pattern (wildards supported, e.g. `*/redoc`)
+* route pattern (wildcards supported, e.g., `*/redoc`)
-* role (e.g. `public`, `private`).
-Alternatively this field may delegate to a different authorization service identified by its uri on the internal docker network (e.g. `!photos:8000`).
+* role (e.g., `public`, `private`).
+Alternatively, this field may delegate to a different authorization service identified by its URI on the internal Docker network (e.g., `!photos:8000`).
 * a comment

 Sample `roles.csv`: